Onyx Boox

-Onyx Boox (stylized as BOOX) is a brand of e-book reader produced by Onyx International Inc, based in China.
-Like most e-book readers, the Boox uses electronic paper technology.
+Onyx Boox (stylized as BOOX) is a brand of e-ink readers, tablets, and monitors produced by Onyx International Inc, based in China.
+Since 2013, all non-monitor Boox devices use the Android operating system which allows users to read books across many book sellers, including their own ebook files, and use any other applications available to Android.

 Devices

 i63ML Newton

 The Onyx Boox i63ML Newton (I63MLP_HD) device is the first eReader with access to Google Play.
 It has a 1 GHz processor, 512MB DDR and 8 GB internal storage memory.
 Build on SoC Rockchip RK2906 and Android Gingerbread 2.3.1 (API level 9, NDK 5) Linux kernel 2.6.32.27.
 It has 6" E-Ink Carta display 1024×758 px (14:1 contrast) with Moonight backlight.

 i62ML

 Onyx Boox i62ML (Moon Light) (also called "Firefly", "Angel Glow" or "Aurora" depending on the country it is sold in) is a device with 800 MHz Cortex A8 CPU, 128MB DDR, 4 GB internal memory, a 6-inch E Ink Pearl HD infrared touch screen, with 1024×758 resolution, 16 level grey scale and built in front-light technology called Moon Light.